 The Sewanee Review honors the best work published in the magazine’s pages every year with five awards.
 The Tate, Lytle, and Spears Prizes are named for distinguished former editors of the Sewanee Review; the Heilman and Sullivan Awards are named for longtime contributors to and friends of the magazine.
 Each winner receives five hundred dollars.

-The Andrew Lytle Prize for the best story published in 2017 is awarded to Alexander Maksik for “The Old Masters” (summer issue).
+The Andrew Lytle Prize for the best story published in 2018 is awarded to Lisa Taddeo for “Beautiful People” (Summer issue).

-The Monroe K. Spears Prize for the best essay published in 2017 is awarded to Alice McDermott for “Only Connect” (spring issue).
+The Monroe K. Spears Prize for the best essay published in 2018 is awarded to Alexander Chee for "The Autobiography of My Novel" (Spring issue).

 The Robert B. Heilman Award for the best review published in 2018 is awarded to Justin Taylor for “Close to the Bone: Mary Robison Reconsidered” (Fall issue).